Zhivko Atanasov

-Zhivko Atanasov (Живко Атанасов; born 3 February 1991) is a Bulgarian professional footballer who plays as a centre back for Cherno More Varna.
+Zhivko Atanasov (Живко Атанасов; born 3 February 1991) is a Bulgarian professional footballer who plays as a centre back for Cherno More Varna and the Bulgaria national team.

-Career
+Club career

 Atanasov began his career with Levski Sofia.

 In the winter of 2012, Atanasov impressed Cherno More manager Stefan Genov as a trialist during Cherno More's training camp in Turkey.
 On 17 February 2012, he signed a two-and-a-half-year contract.
 Atanasov made his debut on 4 March, starting against Levski Sofia at Georgi Asparuhov Stadium in an A Group fixture, playing the full 90 minutes at centre-back in a 2–1 defeat.
 He scored his first Cherno More goal on 18 April, opening the scoring in a 7–1 home win over Kaliakra Kavarna.

 When Aleksandar Aleksandrov was transferred in January 2014, Atanasov formed a partnership with Kiril Kotev in the centre of defence and has become an established first team player.

 On 16 January 2020 he signed a 1.5-year contract with Serie C side Catanzaro.

 On 4 August 2020, Atanasov returned to his boyhood club Levski Sofia on a 2-year deal.
+On 14 June 2021, Atanasov terminated his contract with Levski due to financial reasons.

+On 16 June 2021, Atanasov returned to former club, Cherno More, on a two-year contract.

+International career

+On 16 November 2023, Atanasov earned his first cap for the national team after coming on as a late first half substitute for Ivaylo Chochev in a 2–2 home draw against Hungary in a Euro 2024 qualifier.